COVID-19: Omicron è una minaccia maggiore rispetto alla variante Delta?

 On November 26th, the World Health Organization (WHO) designated Omicron a variant of concern.
 This decision was based on the long list of mutations it has, which could impact how easily it is transmitted or the severity of illness it causes.

-Il WHO recently warned that the variant spreads faster than the Delta strain, adding that vaccines may be less effective against it. "(Omicron) is spreading faster than the Delta variant in South Africa where Delta circulation was low, but also appears to spread more quickly than the Delta variant in other countries where the incidence of the Delta variant is high, such as in the United Kingdom," the organisation said.
+Il OMS recently warned that the variant spreads faster than the Delta strain, adding that vaccines may be less effective against it. "(Omicron) is spreading faster than the Delta variant in South Africa where Delta circulation was low, but also appears to spread more quickly than the Delta variant in other countries where the incidence of the Delta variant is high, such as in the United Kingdom," the organisation said.

 Around 4,700 cases of the Omicron variant of COVID-19 have been confirmed in the UK so far, and this week the UK confirmed the first death from the new variant.
 The rate of Omicron infections is at around 200,000 per day, with the strain expected to become dominant in London within a couple of days.